-- Specify the revision to operate on for all actions in the Default Version field.
-You can specify a revision number or a version label.
-By default, Version Manager uses the tip revision. - Define automatic branching by entering the appropriate version label for Base, Branch, and Default.
+- Create a Version Manager workspace for any user or group of users who may need their own default version (label). - Define default versions on a workspace-by-workspace basis (File | Properties | Workspace Settings tab), rather than for the entire project database. - Define automatic branching by entering the appropriate version label for Base, Branch, and Default.
 Base Version specifies the fixed version label that you assigned to mark the revision from which you want to start a branch.
 Branch Version specifies the floating version label that you assigned to the tip of the branch.
 Initially, this will be the revision from which you want to branch.
 As you check in subsequent branch revisions, this label will automatically reassign itself, or float, to the tip revision on the branch.
 Default Version is the floating version label you specified for the Branch Version option.
 This version label tells Version Manager which revision to operate on for all actions.
-See "Branching and Merging Files" on page 263.
+See "Branching and Merging Files" on page 349.